 2. training and experience which, in the judgment of the Committee, are sufficient for an instructor in an internship program.

-5.02: continued

 (c) To qualify for a temporary license as an instructor in an acupuncture educational seminar or program, an applicant shall have:

 1. credentials equivalent to those necessary for full licensure; or